|

 Chan in Paris)

-Good fishermen, like good merchant, know lure of bright colors.
+Good fisherman, like clever merchant, know lure of bright colors.
 (Charlie

 Chan at the Olympics)